dalong0514/readnotes/20190102原文复制/2019091The-Joy-of-Search/2019091The-Joy-of-Search0000.md

 ## Acknowledgments

-I’m grateful to Don Norman for saying,「You know, your SearchResearch blog really wants to be a book.」He’s the guy who really got this book project started with early guidance and encouragement.
+I’m grateful to Don Norman for saying,「You know, your Search Research blog really wants to be a book.」He’s the guy who really got this book project started with early guidance and encouragement.

 Thanks for the push.